2004 J.League Division 1: Personnel

+Foreign players

 Format

 In the 2004 season, the league was conducted split-season format, 1st Stage and 2nd Stage.
 In each stage, sixteen clubs played in a single round-robin format, a total of 15 games per club (per stage).
 A club received 3 points for a win, 1 point for a tie, and 0 points for a loss.
 The club were ranked by points, and tie breakers are, in the following order: